 Anyway, that's where we find ourselves.

-And then of course you have the mob in the media, you know, basically echo echoing because they're nothing but an extension of the Biden press office and the press machine, you know, that Hunter's laptop disinformation uh is Russian disinformation or disinformation montage.
+And then, of course, you have the mob and the media, you know, basically echoing because they're nothing but an extension of the Biden press office and the press machine, you know, that Hunter's laptop disinformation is Russian disinformation or disinformation montage.

 I got that too.